Iceland might be the most beautiful country I’ve visited so far and one of the few that has truly amazed me from start to finish.

 Dynjandi cascades a total of 100 meters, which is then followed by six smaller falls until it reaches the sea.

-Different from most falls in Iceland, Dynjandi doesn’t drop in a free fall column, but slowly cascades through the rocks, spreading its liquid veil from 30 meters at the top to 60 meters at the bottom.
+Unlike most falls in Iceland, Dynjandi doesn’t drop in a free fall column, but slowly cascades through the rocks, spreading its liquid veil from 30 meters at the top to 60 meters at the bottom.

 5. Rauðisandur Beach

 Rauðisandur (red beach) is a beautiful, remote red sand beach in the Westfjords.
-It stretches for about 10 km from Látrabjarg bird-cliff in the west towards Skorarhlíðar mountainside in the east.
+It stretches for about 10 km from Látrabjarg bird cliff in the west towards Skorarhlíðar mountainside in the east.

 Unlike most beaches that are a single, long strip; Rauðisandur is made of large, irregular patches of sand surrounded by shallow emerald green water.
 What’s even more curious are the sheep living at the beach!